mdn/content/files/en-us/web/api/webrtc_api/simple_rtcdatachannel_sample/index.md

 When the user clicks the "Connect" button, the `connectPeers()` method is called.
 We're going to break this up and look at it a bit at a time, for clarity.

+> [!NOTE]
-> **Note:** Even though both ends of our connection will be on the same page, we're going to refer to the one that starts the connection as the "local" one, and to the other as the "remote" end.
+> Even though both ends of our connection will be on the same page, we're going to refer to the one that starts the connection as the "local" one, and to the other as the "remote" end.

 #### Set up the local peer